 Saunas have long been a sanctuary of relaxation and rejuvenation.
 In recent years, they’ve also become a popular post-workout ritual.
 But how effective are they really in enhancing workout recovery?
-Let’s dive into the myths, facts, and benefits of using a sauna after exercising.
+Let’s dive into the myths, facts, and benefits of using a sauna after workout.

 What is a sauna?